 The Learning Commons is a group of academic programs that provide support to members of the Quinnipiac community.
 On the Mount Carmel Campus, the Learning Commons is located in the north wing of the Arnold Bernhard Library.
-On the North Haven Campus, the Learning Commons is located on the second floor of the School of Law Center.
-Please call reception with questions: 203-582-8268.
+Please call reception with questions: 203-582-8628.

 On the North Haven Campus, the Learning Commons is located on the second floor of the School of Law Center.
-Please call reception with questions: 203-582-5252.
+Please call reception with questions: 203-582-7851.
 The Learning Commons offers the following support services: